instabotai/instabotai-webgui/README.md

-# Instabot WebGui with AI (In-Development)
+# InstabotAI WebGui (In-Development)
-Instabot Webgui is a bot which can watch stories by username and like all comments, it also has multibot where it runs more than one bot on different threads.
-More functions will come over the next days.
+InstabotAI Webgui is a bot with Face detection, it will for example like an image of a user if a face is detected.

 It will end up being implemented to InstabotAI https://github.com/instabotai/instabotai/